shocking-rodents/magic-settings/README.md

 - ***converts*** - List of ```callable``` objects.
 It is a chain of transformations that are successively applied to the ```value``` and overwrite it each time.
 It applies to ```value``` only if ```value``` is a string.
 Raises ```ValueError``` if ```value``` at least one of the transformations failed to apply.

 ### Settings configuration
-Settings configuration occur at the stage of creating a Settings object.
+Settings configuration occurs at the stage of creating a Settings object.

 ```python
 from my_project import my_module, my_awesome_module